brucemc/rplayer/README.md

 Written as an exercise to learn a little more about rust and immediate mode GUI applications.

-This application uses the excellent [gstreamer](https://crates.io/crates/gstreamer) crate however it does require you to download and install a recent [gstreamer](https://gstreamer.freedesktop.org/) runtime for your OS.
+This application uses the excellent [gstreamer](https://crates.io/crates/gstreamer) crate.
+In order to run it you need to download and install a recent [gstreamer](https://gstreamer.freedesktop.org/) runtime for your OS.
 The applciation was developed using gstreamer 1.16.2 but any recent version should be OK.

-The spectrum display data is computed with the [rustff](https://crates.io/crates/rustfft) crate.
-This is written in pure rust as is a pleasure to use coming as I am from the C/C++ background.
+The spectrum display data is computed with the [rustfft](https://crates.io/crates/rustfft) crate which is written in pure rust and is a pleasure to use.

 ![Screen Shot](./resources/images/screen.png)